Regius Chair of Moral Philosophy

 The Regius Chair of Moral Philosophy will contribute to the objectives of the School and University by conducting outstanding research and teaching in philosophy.
 The Chair will lead in the development and implementation of research strategy, attracting external grant funding, recruiting and supervising PhD students, and forming collaborative networks, as well as publishing and disseminating research in academic and public fora.
 They will contribute high-quality teaching across the curriculum and lead new developments, with particular responsibility for developing and recruiting to the new MLitt in Philosophy and Society.

 The successful applicant will be a leading authority in one or more areas of moral philosophy.
 “Moral philosophy” is broadly construed and philosophers in any area of expertise are welcome to apply.
-However, the successful candidate must be able to teach ethics and must have, or be willing to develop, expertise in the ethics of artificial intelligence.
+However, the successful candidate must be able to teach ethics and must have an interest in applied ethics.
 They will have an international reputation for research of the highest quality, demonstrated by publications deemed “internationally excellent” or “world-leading” in highly-ranked peer-reviewed journals, a record of national and international speaking engagements, and experience of PhD supervision.
 They will show evidence of research leadership through a clear record of seeking external research grant income, forming research collaborations, and leading research teams.

 We welcome applications from candidates in traditionally underrepresented groups.